mynameisjohn/rAInger/README.md

 <img src="https://media.giphy.com/media/1wpxEWMljk7cv6nA96/giphy.gif" width="400" height="400"/>

 The rectangles you see are the areas in which motion was detected.
-We take motion as a trigger to start running images through the prediction network - while motion occurs we find the image with the strongest (in this case, which image is the most "cat or dog"-like).
+We take motion as a trigger to start running images through the prediction network - while motion occurs we find the image with the strongest prediction(in this case, which image is the most "cat or dog"-like).
 That strength gets returned to us as a 2-element array - the first element is how certain we are it's a cat, and the second how certain we are it's a dog.
 We want the image with the maximum element - we don't care if it's the first of the second, just so long as it's the max.
 That gets us this image:

 <img src="https://i.imgur.com/pNTmU5Y.png" width="400" height="400"/>

 The vector we're returned is ```[1.3075967,  -1.1696696]```.
 Adding 'softmax' layer to our network ensures the values sum to 1, giving us something like a percent certainty:  ```[0.9225327  0.07746734]```.
 Given that this is the strongest prediction we got during the motion window, we can say we're about 92% certain there's a cat in front of us (it must be that itty bitty nose!)

 The reason we choose not to use the softmax layer is that we can't always be certain that what triggered the motion is something we recognize.
-If, for example a hamster were to cross in front of the camera, the softmax layer would still feel certain that it was either a cat.
+If, for example a hamster were to cross in front of the camera, the softmax layer would still feel certain that it was either a cat or a dog.
 This is useful while training because we know we're feeding it something we'll recognize, but in the wild we want to know if it's something we don't recognize.

-For this reason we use a <a href="http://tflearn.org/activations/#softmax">softmax</a> layer and a regression when training so as to reach an accurate model more quickly, but in the wild we use either a <a href="http://tflearn.org/activations/#linear">linear</a> or <a href="http://tflearn.org/activations/#relu">rectified linear</a> layer to avoid classifying junk as something we know.
+For this reason we use a <a href="http://tflearn.org/activations/#softmax">softmax</a> layer and a <a href="http://tflearn.org/layers/estimator/#regression">regression</a> when training so as to reach an accurate model more quickly, but in the wild we use either a <a href="http://tflearn.org/activations/#linear">linear</a> or <a href="http://tflearn.org/activations/#relu">rectified linear</a> layer to avoid classifying junk as something we know.

 ```Python
 # Use a softmax layer when training because we can be certain the input is either a cat or a dog